 Who are we?
 Art, migration, and democracy

-by Justine GREGG for Shared Future News
+by Justine GREGG

 7 November 2018

 Open University (OU) Northern Ireland hosted a seminar titled, “Who Are We?
 Art, Migration and Democracy”.
-The booked out event was led by OU’s Dr Agnes Czajka and Counterpoints Arts’ Dr Aine O’Brien.
+The booked-out event was led by OU’s Dr Agnes Czajka and Counterpoints Arts’ Dr Aine O’Brien.
 The two-hour learning lab at the Belfast MAC was one of the 300 events occurring over seven days as part of the UK-wide ESRC Festival of Social Science.
-Themes of identity, belonging, migration and citizenship were the focus of the talk, specifically: how participatory art connected different types of people to exchange experiences and ideas, thus raising public awareness and giving new learnings and perspective.
+Themes of identity, belonging, migration and citizenship were the focus of the talk, specifically: how participatory art connected different types of people to exchange experiences and ideas, thus raising public awareness and giving new learnings and perspectives.

 Dr Czajka and Dr O’Brien originally came together in London as academic collaborators and storytelling facilitators to work on the TATE Modern’s project: “Who Are We?”.
 The project saw leading academics collaborate with migrant artists; this intersection of artists and academics on level 5 of the Blavatnik building has become the TATE Exchange London.
-The space is described as a forward thinking, participatory space — a place where collaboration between academics, artists and actors is equal and horizontal, where no one is above another and cultural conventions are undone.
+The space is described as a forward-thinking, participatory space — a place where collaboration between academics, artists and actors is equal and horizontal, where no one is above another and cultural conventions are undone.

-The space was architecturally designed by firm Herzog & de Meuron, to give off a welcoming feel like a warm cosy library on a cold wet day.
+The space was architecturally designed by the firm Herzog & de Meuron, to give off a welcoming feel like a warm cosy library on a cold wet day.
 Only, instead of dropping into a lounge, solo with a book, attendees are viewing art — whether an installation, a live performance, or a film.
 In this space, the artist may be present too, ready to engage in a chat or suggest some kind of contribution towards their work — for example, by writing feedback on the wall or taking a self-portrait in front of the work.

 Dr O’Brien noted that the “Who Are We?” project, now in its third year, is largely a teaching method experiment.
 She said that when activists, artists and academics come together and have their work stationed at the TATE, to be viewed by some 5,500 people annually, with an average of 40 minutes spent per floor, the themes surrounding migration become normative or regular.
 Teaching and learning about belonging, migration and citizenship are welcomed by various types of groups within the space.

-Dr Czajka, whose expertise is in the topic of belonging, discussed the power of critical art; she said that art intervenes and lends itself to participation of the viewer to find something in common with the piece.
+Dr Czajka, whose expertise is in the topic of belonging, discussed the power of critical art; she said that art intervenes and lends itself to the participation of the viewer to find something in common with the piece.
 Dr Czajka quoted the French Philosopher Jacques Rancière, who noted: “Critical art is an art that aims to produce a new perception of the world, and therefore to create a commitment to its transformation.
 This schema, very simple in appearance, is actually the conjunction of three processes: first, the production of a sensory form of ‘strangeness’; second, the development of an awareness of the reason for that strangeness; and third, a mobilisation of individuals as a result of that awareness.”

-On the intervention of art, Dr Czajka asked: “who belongs to community and who is excluded?
+On the intervention of art, Dr Czajka asked: “who belongs to the community and who is excluded?
 Who is seen and heard?
 Who has a share of what is common and who does not?
 What comprises our world and our community?”
 She said that once people participated in the art and exited the TATE Exchange, they left with a new perception of what a migrant is and what a refugee is.